csdms/ivy/lessons/git/git-workflow.md

 ## Merge

 A *merge* occurs after a pull request has been approved.
-Merging joins two or more development histories together in the *upstream* remote.
+Merging joins two or more branches together in the *upstream* remote.
 Anyone who has push access to this remote can perform a merge.

 A *merge conflict* occurs when a line or section of code has been modified